11 Most Common Symptoms Of Anxiety In Dogs

 6. Pacing on owner’s departure

-Frequent excessive pacing on owner’s departure or owner’s arrival can be of the symptoms of anxiety in dogs.
+Frequent excessive pacing on the owner’s departure or owner’s arrival can be one of the symptoms of anxiety in dogs.

 When your dog starts pacing back and forth as you leave the house, it means something is disturbing them and they are unable to relax, which might indicate nervousness.